ccao-data/ptaxsim/README.md

   appropriately, following the [schema](#schema) laid out above
 - [ ] If the code updates were so substantial that the current database also needs to be updated, follow the database release checklist below
-- [ ] Push the code updates to GitLab.
+- [ ] Push the code updates to GitHub.
 Wait for the resulting CI pipeline to finish
 - [ ] If there are no pipeline errors, merge the branch to master
 - [ ] Wait for the merge CI pipeline to finish.
-If there are no errors, cut a new release from master in GitLab under **Deployments** \> **Releases**.
+If there are no errors, cut a new release from master.
 Create a new git tag with the version number and title the release with the same version number.
 Be sure to add a changelog detailing what you updated

 #### Database